-The CDA Credential is a competency-based credential (based on theory and appropriate practice) that may be currently obtained in English, with the bilingual option to be released in 2018.
+The CDA Credential is a competency-based credential (based on theory and appropriate practice) that may be obtained in English or Spanish.

 Track options include the Regular paced coursework (34-38 weeks) or the Fast Track (28-30 weeks), depending on your personal preference and completion timeline.
 Both options will provide you with the necessary education to apply for your CDA certification.

 Here are the requirements to apply to the Council for Professional Recognition to obtain your CDA credential:

 - A high school diploma, GED or enrollment in a high school career and technical program.

 - 120 hours of education in the 8 CDA subject areas (at least 10 hours in each area).
 The new Frog Street CDA program fulfills this requirement.